 Both have usurious interest rates and short-term loans.
 But payday loans are unsecured loans meant to be paid back in about two weeks or your next paycheck.
 Title loans are secured debt where the title of your car is used as collateral.
 The amount you can borrow is based on the vehicle’s value, and the repayment term may be 15 or 30 days.
 Title loans typically offer lower interest rates than payday loans but are still crushingly high.

-The California Deferred Deposit Transaction Law is delaying a personal check deposit until a specific date.
+The California Deferred Deposit Transaction Law delays a personal check deposit until a specific date.
 For instance, when someone gives you a post-dated check to be deposited on a particular date.
 The consumer’s check cannot exceed $300, and the lender cannot charge a fee that is higher than 15% of the check amount.

 Payday loan direct lenders are lenders lender with no third party.
 The lender takes charge of the loan application process, funding and distributing the loan, and being responsible for the collection.